Clinical Trials Search at Vanderbilt-Ingram Cancer Center

 Multiple Cancer Types

-This phase II trial studies how well ruxolitinib phosphate works in treating older patients with acute myeloid leukemia in first complete remission after donor stem cell transplant.
-Ruxolitinib phosphate may stop the growth of cancer cells by blocking some of the enzymes needed for cell growth.
+This pilot phase II trial studies how well sapanisertib works in treating patients with bladder cancer that has spread from where it started to nearby tissue or lymph nodes (locally advanced) or other places in the body (metastatic) with tuberous sclerosis (TSC)1 and / or TSC2 mutations (changes in deoxyribonucleic acid [DNA]).
+Sapanisertib may stop the growth of tumor cells by blocking some of the enzymes needed for cell growth.